enso-org/enso/docs/language-server/protocol-project-manager.md

 - [`ProjectOpenByOtherPeersError`](#projectopenbyotherpeerserror) to signal
   that cannot close a project that is open by other clients.

-### `project/listRecent`
+### `project/list`
-This message requests that the project manager lists the user's most recently opened projects.
+This message requests that the project manager lists all user's projects.
+The list of projects is sorted by the open time.

 - **Type:** Request
 - **Direction:** Client -> Server